What's the Benefit?

 - bEQ brochure (.pdf)—provides a general overview of the program for qualified practitioners, building owners, and anyone else wishing to learn more about bEQ.

-- NEW: Video (YouTube)—provides a general overview of the program
+- Video (YouTube)—provides a general overview of the program

 - Practitioner brochure (.pdf)—